-Bryce A. Doty, Senior Vice President and Senior Portfolio Manager, has served as a portfolio manager of the Fund since its inception on December 31, 2012.

-Mark H. Book, Vice President and Portfolio Manager, has served as a portfolio manager of the Fund since its inception on December 31, 2012.
+Bryce A. Doty, Senior Vice President and Senior Portfolio Manager, has served as a portfolio manager of the Fund since 1995.
+Mark H. Book, Vice President and Portfolio Manager, has served as a portfolio manager of the Fund since 2002.